 - Travel size mouthwash

-- Contact lens solution (spare lenses are in your carry-on)
+- Contact lens solution (spare lenses go in your carry-on)

 - Eye makeup remover